harshhrawte/crewAI/README.md

-In this Repo,we get an idea about the working of CrewAI Agentic framework
+We get an idea about the working of CrewAI Agentic framework